Content code

 Corps

-Still, few changes were made to the institutions of New France.
+Few changes were made to the institutions of New France.
 For example, bureaucrats and militia captains stayed in their positions.
-The militia captains were employed to the benefit of the British authorities since they provided a link between the vast majority of the population, who were Canadiens (Francophone and Catholic), and the British authorities (Anglophone and Anglican).
+The militia captains were employed for the benefit of the British authorities since they provided a link between the vast majority of the population, who were Canadiens (Francophone and Catholic), and the British authorities (Anglophone and Anglican).
 Therefore, they could convey the orders of the authorities to the population.

 Second column